SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 ### 1.2.8 Use Commands

-If you have used the `AddHystrixCommand()` extension methods described earlier, then all you need to do to get an instance of the command in your controllers or views is to add the command as an argument in the constructor.
+If you have used the `AddHystrixCommand()` extension methods described earlier, then all you need to do to get an instance of the command in your controller or view is to add the command as an argument in the constructor.

 Here is an example controller that makes use of a Hystrix command `FortuneServiceCommand` which was added to the container using `AddHystrixCommand<FortuneServiceCommand>("FortuneService", Configuration)`.